 How to Become a Travel Agent

 If you’re someone who spends their days scanning flights, loves hotel rewards points, and in general, is a fervent traveler, you’ve probably wondered how to become a travel agent.
-And while it’s true that living in the age of Expedia means travel agents are not as vital as they once were, people use travel agents a lot more than you might think.
+And while it’s true that living in the age of Expedia means travel agents are not as vital as they once were, people use them a lot more than you might think.
 Just because travelers aren’t calling up an agent every time they need to book a quick flight doesn’t mean they don’t want to consult an expert for a big trip.
-Especially when it comes to honeymoons or bucket-list trips that have a lot of moving parts — coordinating tour companies, translators, or multiple resort stays, for example— and it’s often easier to leave the logistics to someone else: travel agents.
+This holds especially true when it comes to honeymoons or bucket-list trips that have a lot of moving parts — coordinating tour companies, translators, or multiple resort stays, for example.
+It’s often easier to leave the logistics to someone else: travel agents.

-What Formal Training Do You Need to Become a Travel Agent?
+Formal Training Needed to Become a Travel Agent

 While some four-year colleges, community colleges, and trade schools offer tourism certifications, it is not a requirement for those trying to become a travel agent.
 Certificates of tourism can be very helpful, but so can previous training in marketing, hospitality, or even event planning.
 Ultimately, your knowledge of destinations, sales, itinerary planning, and booking software will be crucial for your career as a travel agent.

-In terms of the training time you need to put in before becoming a fully fledged travel agent, it all depends.
-You could start your career right after high school, or you could put in one to four years earning a certificate, associate's, or bachelor’s degree in tourism.
-Of course, you could also change course from a related career, and morph your experience as, say, a destination wedding planner into a career as a travel agent.
+In terms of the training time you need to put in before becoming a fully fledged travel agent, it depends.
+You could start your career right after high school, or you could put in one to four years to earn a certificate, associate's, or bachelor’s degree in tourism.
+Of course, you could also change course from a related job, and morph your experience as, say, a destination wedding planner into a career as a travel agent.

-One example of a training program is taking courses with The Travel Institute.
+You could take classes with a company like The Travel Institute to earn your certification.
 Not only will they teach you the basics of planning itineraries, but they’ll also make sure you’re learning about new cultures, world geography, and experiences you can have all over the world.
 They’ll also help you decide what business route you want to take.

 How to Become a Travel Agent: The Logistics

 Becoming a travel agent will likely mean starting your own business.
-On the plus side, in terms of starting a business, becoming a travel agent comes with relatively little overhead.
-If you’re becoming a small business owner and opening a yoga studio, for example, you need to rent a space, deal with permitting, buy supplies, build a website, and pay yoga teachers and someone to work the front desk.
+On the plus side, it requires relatively little overhead.
+If you’re becoming a small business owner by opening a yoga studio, for example, you will need to rent a space, deal with permits, buy supplies, build a website, and pay yoga teachers and someone to work the front desk.
 However, if you’re starting a business you can operate from your living room, there aren’t nearly as many upfront costs.

 What to Think About When You Become a Travel Agent

-Growing your client base.
-How do you make more money as a travel agent?
+Growing Your Client Base: How do you make more money as a travel agent?
 Clients, clients, clients.
 You want happy customers who will return to you every time they want to book a travel experience.
-You’ll want to work at keeping your clients happy by finding them great deals, curating unbelievable experiences for them, and just being great to work with.
+You’ll want to keep your clients happy by finding them great deals, curating unbelievable experiences for them, and simply being great to work with.

-Establishing a niche.
-This is by no means a requirement for how to become a travel agent, but as you establish your career, you may want to consider focusing on a specific niche.
-For example, maybe you’re someone who focuses on honeymoon travel, luxury travel, or adventure travel.
-Your niche can help you attract clients, and it can be whatever you want it to be in the travel realm, as long as there’s a need for it.
+Establishing a Niche: This is by no means a requirement for becoming a travel agent, but as you establish your career, you may want to consider focusing on a specific niche.
+For example, perhaps you’re someone who focuses on honeymoon travel, luxury travel, or adventure travel.
+Your niche can help you attract clients, and it can be anything in the travel realm, as long as there’s a need for it.